-Take in the scenic Laurel Highlands and the beauty of the region on a bike ride through state parks, along the Great Allegheny Passage rail trail, and at world class resorts.
-These bike trails offer a variety of riding options, from downhill thrills to level family friendly rides.
+Take in the beauty of the scenic Laurel Highlands on a bike ride through state parks, along the Great Allegheny Passage rail trail and at world class resorts.
+These bike trails offer a variety of riding options, from downhill thrills to nearly-level family-friendly rides

-Sheepskin Trail connects the Great Allegheny Passage to the historic town of Dunbar on 2.1 miles.
-This developing trail will soon connect the Great Allegheny Passage to Morgantown, West Virginia, providing 34 miles of trails across rural Fayette County.
+This trail not only connects to Great Allegheny Passage to the historic town of Dunbar on 2.1 miles, but it also connects the Great Allegheny Passage to Morgantown, West Virginia, providing 34 miles of trails across rural Fayette County.

-Westmoreland Heritage Trail connects Saltsburg to Trafford, with stops in Slickville and Delmont for 5.9 miles.
+This 5.9-mile trail connects Saltsburg to Trafford, with stops in Slickville and Delmont.

-Five Star Trail connects Greensburg to Youghwood, continuing to Armbrust.
+The Five Star Trail connects Greensburg to Youngwood, continuing to Armbrust.

 Seven Springs Mountain Resort

-The downhill mountain bike park at Seven Springs makes practicing your jumps, slides, and skills easy, with 11 downhill trails serviced by chairlifts.
+- The downhill mountain bike park at Seven Springs makes practicing your jumps, slides and skills easy, with 11 downhill trails serviced by chairlifts.
 With no uphill climbs, you’ll have the energy to tackle these trails packed full of berms, banks, rock gardens, drops, ladder bridges, table tops, boxes, fall line sections and 20+ foot jumps.
-Season passes are available, with on-site equipment rentals and lodging.
+Season passes are available with on-site equipment rentals, lodging and more.

 Ohiopyle State Park